 Current chapter provides brief assessment by using the McKinsey 7S methodology (textbox 1) to the organizational capacity and governance arrangements of the SSA in terms of its ability to be an effective and accountable agency for strategic purchasing.

 Strategy.
 SSA is a legal entity under the public law subordinated to the MOLHSA.
 The aim of the SSA is to implement and support realization of the state policy in the fields of the labour, health and social security.
 The statute defines a list of operational responsibilities for the SSA, including execution of national programs.
 However, statute does not mention that the SSA has own organizational strategy or has relation with any other national strategy.
 The MOLHSA is expected to define the strategy and national health policy.
-Excising strategic documents are policy level broad concept papers and have narrative nature and there are no defined goals nor measurable targets that SSA should achieve.
+Excising strategic documents are policy level broad concept papers and have narrative nature and there are neither defined goals nor measurable targets that SSA should achieve.
 Despite lack of clearly defined and written strategic guidelines, political will in Georgia and its leading public institutions like the MOLHSA and the SSA have successfully introduced reforms, including the UHC program.
 However, once health care related developments get more sophisticated and systems advanced, more careful planning of new initiatives and systematic execution of strategy is needed.

 Structure.
 The overall set-up of the SSA as an organization is a traditional vertical organization with distribution of core functional segments and support units.
 Three core functional segments in the SSA – labour, health and social affairs – are subordinated to the Director of the SSA.
 Two out of these three segments, the labour and social affairs, have Deputy Directors to lead the segment, while the health segment has no Deputy Director at a moment and is managed directly by the Director of the SSA.
 Despite very broad mandate of the SSA, there is overall acceptance that establishing separate health services purchasing agency is not realistic due to the Government’s policy to optimize the public sector.
 Director of the SSA is also Deputy Minister of the MOLHSA, what potentially creates conflict of roles being at the same time in a position of “with one hand making policies” and “with another hand executing these policies”.
 Internally the responsibilities of Deputy Ministers have been distributed in a way to avoid potential conflicts, however the view that combining policymaking and executing roles in one position is not sustainable solution.